 This post may include affiliate links; see our disclosure policy.

 This shelled edamame recipe is full of flavor and takes just 5 minutes!
-An easy side dish, it’s flash sauteed in a hot pan with garlic and soy sauce.
+This easy side dish is flash sauteed in a hot pan with garlic and soy sauce.

 Save this recipe!